 Girls in uniform

-A walk on the afternoon of July 12 made me realize that my morning writing practice was too important to exchange for some time to make money in the morning.
+A walk on the afternoon of July 12 made me realize that my note-writing practice was too important to exchange for some time to make money in the morning.
 This realization led me to review my writing life in general, including my systems and routines and evaluate them against my creative goals.
 I wanted to check whether my current writing practice is leading me toward my goals.
 The result was a better articulation of my poetics.
 While going through this process I remembered that what I truly wanted to write is lyrical philosophy—words that combine the beauty of the poem and the depth of philosophical inquiry.
 Thus, I articulated how to practice and write lyrical philosophy.

 So, this July, I got some more writing done.
 While making significant progress in the current website design and development projects I’m doing for two clients, both of which are ready to launch, I was also able to produce some work.